lecramyajiv/Emptydeeds/SBo_queues/Readme.md

 LANGNAM=${LANGNAM:-"eng hin san tam mal kan tel ben"}

-optional: pass the option rubberband | JAVA=YES  this requires zulu-openjdk8
+optional: pass the option rubberband | JAVA=YES in the sqf file, this requires zulu-openjdk8

 OpenBLAS: If running in virtual machine like qemu pass an argument TARGET=cpuname, list available from Targetlist.txt in source code